breki/breki/vs-resharper.md

 #### Solution-Wide Analysis
 Sometimes (when moving projects, for example), R# Solution-Wide Analysis does not detect the newly moved projects and reports missing references.
 Solution: unload and reload the project in Visual Studio.

+#### xUnit tests not being recognized
+First of all, you need `xunit.runner.visualstudio` NuGet package installed in your test project.
+If this still doesn't help, clear Resharper cache and restart Visual Studio.